wissol/eo/words-eo-en.md

 * erk: to perch on, to stand on
 * epo: family-bird, eagle
 * es + verb: third person, plural
+* eota: unpolite word
+* eotak: to curse, to insult
 * eu: leg
 * fa: feminine, female
 * fe: masculine